Using dbt constraints and deferrals

 <Accordion title="Table not found error after switching to dev environment">

 Omni expects every model referenced in an environment to physically exist in the target schema.
-If you've only built modified models without cloning the rest from production, Omni can't resolve the missing tables.
+If you've only built modified models, Omni can't resolve the missing tables.

-Run `dbt clone` before switching environments in Omni to ensure all tables are present.
+Enable deferral for your dev environment to automatically fall back to production builds for unbuilt models.
+Alternatively, run `dbt clone` before switching environments in Omni to create zero-copy clones of all production tables.
 If errors persist, confirm your database user has permission to read the production schema — see [dbt connection setup](/integrations/dbt/setup) for more information.

 </Accordion>